lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     bx cs clusters
     ```

-1. Check the status of the worker nodes.
+1. Check the status of the worker node(s).
     ```
     bx cs workers <cluster_name_or_id>
     ```

+# Step 4 - Access the cluster via Kubernetes CLI and Dashboard

 1. You will need the kubeconfig data and certs to connect to your cluster using kubectl.
 You can download the config to your local machine via the CLI.
-Issue the following CLI command to download your kubeconfig for a given cluster.
+Issue the following command to download your kubeconfig for a given cluster.
     ```
     bx cs cluster-config <cluster_name_or_id>
     ```